-- (i) the affirmative vote of holders of at least three-fourths (3⁄4) of the issued and outstanding Class A Common shares; and - (ii) the affirmative vote of holders of at least one half (1/2) plus one of all classes of shares of the Bank's common stock represented at the Annual Meeting.
+- (i) the affirmative vote of holders of at least three-fourths (3/4) of the issued and outstanding Class A Common shares; and - (ii) the affirmative vote of holders of at least one half (1⁄2) plus one of all classes of shares of the Bank's common stock represented at the Annual Meeting.

-The presence (in person or by proxy) of the holders of at least one half ($\frac{1}{2}$) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting.
-The presence (in person or by proxy) of the holders of at least one half ($\frac{1}{2}$) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share of each such class, is necessary to constitute a quorum at the Annual Meeting for the purpose of electing such directors.
+The presence (in person or by proxy) of the holders of at least one half ( $\frac{1}{2}$ ) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting.
+The presence (in person or by proxy) of the holders of at least one half ( $\frac{1}{2}$ ) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share of each such class, is necessary to constitute a quorum at the Annual Meeting such directors.
 If a quorum is not attained at the Annual Meeting on Wednesday, April 29, 2020, at 10:30 a.m.
 (Panama time), then a second meeting will be held at 10:30 a.m.
-(Panama time) on Thursday, April 30, 2020, at the same location, with the shareholders present (in person or by proxy) at such second meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.
+(Panama time) on Thursday, April 30, 2020, at the same location, with the shareholders present (in person or by proxy) at such second meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting.